Football Party Tailgating Party Super Bowl Party!

 on time!

-If you don't have enough time to grill at your tailgating party, why not
+If you don't have enough time to grill at your tailgating party, then

-cheeses, deli sandwiches, potato salads, etc and cookies and brownies!
+cheeses, deli sandwiches, potato salads, cookies and brownies!

 Always clean up before you leave.